sxueck/pperplexica/README.md

    - Inside `/etc/systemd/system/ollama.service`, you need to add `Environment="OLLAMA_HOST=0.0.0.0"`.
 Then restart Ollama by `systemctl restart ollama`.
 For more information see [Ollama docs](https://github.com/ollama/ollama/blob/main/docs/faq.md#setting-environment-variables-on-linux)

    - Ensure that the port (default is 11434) is not blocked by your firewall.

+4. **Reranking Model Setup (Optional):**

+   - For enhanced search accuracy in balanced mode, Perplexica automatically uses the `qllama/bge-reranker-v2-m3` model
+   - This model will be automatically downloaded when needed
+   - If you encounter issues with the rerank model, Perplexica will automatically fallback to embedding-based similarity

 ## Using as a Search Engine